 Step 9: Monitoring and Maintenance:

-Throughout the filtration process, monitor the pressure differentials across the filter plates and frames.
+Throughout the filtration process, monitor the pressure differentials across the Filter Plates and frames.
 Clean or replace the filter media as necessary to maintain optimal filtration efficiency.
 Regularly inspect the system for any signs of wear, damage, or clogging, and perform routine maintenance as recommended by the manufacturer.